National Board Certification

 - June 3

-Cohorts for the 2019-20 school year will open in June.
+Cohorts for the 2019-20 school year opened in June.
 Please sign up on the PD calendar.

 If you have questions please contact Barbara Edwards.

 Are you doing retakes next year and want to talk to a facilitator?
 Please contact Barbara Edwards

 Alison Thomas, Amanda Eastgard, Angela Hays, Ashley Wyman, Beverly Pecoraro, Bianca Longbucco, Candace Foland, Colleen Thomas-Reitsma, Cynthia Hamar, Edissa Jaramillo, Beth Milstid, Emily black, Haley Melo, Jairo Garcia, James Roach, Janae Williams, Jemma Lee, Jennifer Trujillo, Jessica Scheele, Jon Thumim, Kathryn Derrah, Katie Haynes, Kelsey Bidwell, Nathaniel Walker, Nicole Flynn, Ryan Bunda, Sarah Ruppert, Sarah Butler, Shawn Connolly, Spencer Flanagan, Taylor Blue, Yuliya Arkhipchuk, Zharina Angeles